 It’s important to remember that applications for the year close when the lottery begins.

 The H-1B visa category is reserved for specialised workers.
 This can be in just about any field, from religious work to technical engineering.
-However, it must be shown that:
+The candidate must fulfil the following eligibility criteria:

-Depending on the field, a minimum of a bachelor’s degree, its equivalent, or 12 years of specialised work experience is necessary for an applicant to qualify.
+• Depending on the field, the candidate must possess a minimum of a bachelor’s degree, its equivalent, or 12 years of specialized work experience

 Looking for an employer to sponsor your H-1B visa?
 These are the top 10 companies sponsoring international workers on H-1B visas.